Feohr/fort_chess/README.md

 This was a game I came up with as a child.
 I was looking to create my own rust project and wonderd if I could turn my game idea into reality.
 So here we are.
 I hope you enjoy it.

-> Note: This game is open-source and free to use, re-engineered or re-used however you like.
-You are also welcomed to contribute to this and rest of my repositories.

 - Github:     https://github.com/RehaanMohammed
 - LinkedIn:   https://www.linkedin.com/in/mohammed-rehaan-193305222
 ---------------------------------------------------------------------------------------------------